AwAReUU/OpenAwARe/Server/readme.md

 ## How to build Unity project with server connection

-1. Load the AwARe project in the Unity Editor.
+1. Open the AwARe project in the Unity Editor.
+2. Load the start up scene.
+(Assets/FirstParty/Application/Scenes/Support/StartUpScene)
-2. Make sure the ClientSupport scene is loaded.
+3. Make sure the ClientSupport scene is included in the Start Loader component.
-3. Go to the GameObject "ClientSetup" inside the "ClienSupport" scene.
+4. Go to the GameObject "ClientSetup" inside the "ClienSupport" scene.
-4. Scroll down to the "ClientSetup" (script) component.
+5. Scroll down to the "ClientSetup" (script) component.
-5. Fill in the server adress and port.
+6. Fill in the server adress and port.
 Use "localhost" if the server is running on the same machine and you only want to test the app inside the Editor.
 The default port number is "8000".
 If the server is running on a different device than the app is running on, for example on mobile, please read "How to build for Android/iOS".

 ## How to build for Android/iOS